 An unemployment phone interview is sometimes necessary to determine whether a claimant is eligible for unemployment insurance (UI) after separating from a full- or part-time job.
 This process includes an unemployment interview with claimant, as well as a meeting with any of the applicant’s most recent employers.
 During an unemployment interview with a claimant, UI agencies gather information from the applicant to help them resolve any outstanding eligibility issues or unclear application information.
 For instance, a claimant unemployment interview may include questions about recent job refusals or the petitioner’s previous dates of employment.
 However, an unemployment interview with employer is also necessary to verify this information.
 After completing the employer unemployment interview, the State UI Agency will determine whether a working senior is eligible for benefits or not.
 However, a claimant may prepare for the unemployment insurance interview to increase his or her chances of receiving unemployment compensation.
-To learn more about the various questions asked during unemployment interview phone calls and in-person meetings, applicants can download our comprehensive guide.
+To learn more about the various questions asked during unemployment interview phone calls and in-person meetings, you can download our comprehensive guide.
 To learn more about how to pass the unemployment insurance interview, elderly applicants for UI benefits review the information below.

 Why is an unemployment phone interview necessary?

 State UI Agencies may conduct unemployment phone interviews (known as fact-finding interviews in some states) to resolve any outstanding issues with UI eligibility requirements before accepting or denying a working senior citizen’s application for unemployment compensation.
 During a senior unemployment interview, UI Agencies gather information from elderly workers who wish to obtain unemployment benefits as well as any recent employers who are familiar with the specific case.
 It is important to prepare for the unemployment insurance interview by gathering any necessary documentation ahead of time, as failure to do so may result in the denial of unemployment compensation.
 For instance, claimant unemployment interviews may be necessary in the following situations:

 - A claimant does not meet standard eligibility requirement

 - A petitioner quit his or her previous job or was fired for cause